The Science And Art Of Leucite-Reinforced Ceramics In Dental Restorations

 XDENT LAB – Your trusted partner for lab-to-lab full-service solutions, delivering FDA- and ISO-approved leucite-reinforced ceramic restorations to the U.S. and global markets.

-XDENT LAB is an expert in Lab-to-Lab Full Service from Vietnam, with the signature services of Removable & Implant, meeting U.S. market standards – approved by FDA & ISO.
-Founded in 2017, XDENT LAB has grown from local root to global reach, scaling with 2 factories and over 100 employees..
-Our state-of-the-art technology, certified technicians, and commitment to compliance make us the trusted choice for dental practices looking to ensure quality and consistency in their products.
+We are experts in Lab-to-Lab Full Service from Vietnam, with the signature services of Removable, meet U.S. market standards - approved FDA & ISO.
+Founded in 2017, from local root to global reach, we scale with 2 Factories with over 100+ employees.

-Large-Scale Manufacturing, high volume, remake rate < 1%.
+2. Commit to Large-Scale Manufacturing, high volume, remake rate < 1%.

-2~3 days in lab (*digital file).
+3. Commit to 2~3 days in lab (*digital file)